Learning before earning

 Fatal accidents in mining

-This exhibition addresses one of the most difficult chapters in mining history, namely fatal accidents at work, using the example of the Zollern colliery.
-It documents the 161 fatal accidents at the Zollern II/IV colliery.
+This exhibition uses the example of the Zollern Colliery to address one of the most difficult chapters in mining history, namely fatal accidents at work.
+It documents the 161 fatal accidents that occurred at the Zollern II/IV Colliery.

 The chronological overview of fatal accidents at Zollern shows which accidents were typical, how frequently they occurred and how they changed over time.
-The exhibition gives visitors a vivid and almost brutal insight into work processes and the history of the mine from a perspective never seen before.
+From a perspective never seen before, the exhibition gives visitors a vivid and almost brutal insight into the mine’s history and work processes.

 The exhibition space is furnished with only a few objects.
 This makes it appear sparse and reduced to the essentials.
 A simple wall stone is mounted on the wall, which was provided on permanent loan by the Bochum Mining Association.
 The stone, dedicated to ‘the dead’, used to hang in the foyer of the association.